To support women who will major in one or more of the following fields:

 The fellowship will support two summers of paid research (after sophomore and after junior years).
 The support in the junior year comes with the expectation that the student will complete an honors thesis in her senior year.Support also includes funds for scientific supplies, as well as funds to attend a professional conference during your time at Williams.
-Activities will be organized to bring together this year’s cohort as well as those from future years.
+Activities will be organized to bring together this year’s cohort as well as those from past and future years.

 Who is eligible for the fellowship?

 Any woman who is a sophomore planning to major in astrophysics, computer sciences, geosciences, math/stats or physics is eligible for the program, provided she is a U.S. citizen.
 Also, any student whose post-graduate plans include Medical School is not eligible for the CBL fellowship.